SimonDiLeoGIT/SimonDiLeoGIT/README.md

 ### 🔭 I'm working on

-- Projects for my portfolio
+- Projects to build up my portfolio
-- Looking for a frontend developer job
+- Actively seeking opportunities for a frontend developer position
--

 ### 📫 How to reach me: